johnLeavell/dpi-notes/writings/iterm_gist.md

 I hope you find these keyboard shortcuts helpful.
-Of course, there are many other shortcuts you can use in iTerm, and you can also customize them to fit your personal preferences.
+Of course, there are many other shortcuts you can use in iTerm2, and you can also customize them to fit your personal preferences.
 If you have any suggestions or feedback, feel free to let me know.
-Happy coding!
+Cheers!